Harman4404/pred_assign33/README.md

 ## Overview

-Text summarization is a crucial natural language processing task that involves condensing large documents into concise and informative summaries.
-This project focuses on comparing the performance of various text summarization models to help users choose the most suitable model for their specific needs.
+Text conversational is a crucial natural language processing task that involves condensing large documents into concise and informative summaries.
+This project focuses on comparing the performance of various text conversational models to help users choose the most suitable model for their specific needs.

 ## Key Features: